What Is the NREMT EMR Certification?

 - “Competencies” are the individual concepts and skills within each section

-This is what you can expect from each section of the cognitive exam.
+This is what you can expect from each section of the cognitive EMR test.

 1. Airway Management, Respiration, and Artificial Ventilation